runabol/tork-web/README.md

 ## TODO

-1. Pagination of jobs
-2. Show node status
+1. Show node status
-3. Add a drop-down of sample jobs on New Job page.
+2. Add a drop-down of sample jobs on New Job page.
-4. Job stats
+3. Job stats

 ## License